Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Abstract

 At the core of the quest for a logic for \PTime{} is a mismatch between algorithms making arbitrary choices and isomorphism-invariant logics.
 One approach to overcome this problem is witnessed symmetric choice.
 It allows for choices from definable orbits which are certified by definable witnessing automorphisms.

 We consider the extension of fixed-point logic with counting (\IFPC{}) with witnessed symmetric choice (\IFPCWSC{}) and a further extension with an interpretation operator (\IFPCWSCI{}).
 The latter operator evaluates a subformula in the structure defined by an interpretation.
 This structure possibly has other automorphisms exploitable by the WSC-operator.
-For similar extensions of pure fixed-point logic (IFP) it is known that \IFPWSCI{} simulates counting which \IFPWSC{} fails to do.
+For similar extensions of pure fixed-point logic (IFP), it is known that \IFPWSCI{} simulates counting which \IFPWSC{} fails to do.
 For \IFPCWSC{} it is unknown whether the interpretation operator increases expressiveness and thus allows studying the relation between WSC and interpretations beyond counting.

 We separate \IFPCWSC{} from \IFPCWSCI{} by showing that \IFPCWSC{} is not closed under \FO-interpretations.
-By the same argument, we answer an open question of Dawar and Richerby regarding non-witnessed symmetric choice in \IFP{}.
 Additionally, we prove that nesting WSC-operators increases the expressiveness using the so-called CFI graphs.
 We show that if \IFPCWSCI{} canonizes a particular class of base graphs, then it also canonizes the corresponding CFI graphs.
 This differs from various other logics, where CFI graphs provide difficult instances.